CaZual-T/CZT-Mod-Manager/docs/GUIDE_install-update_mods.md

 # How to install mods (NEW USER):
 🟡 OPTION 1:
-  - First time users with mods already installed at default locations... </br>
+  - First time users with mods installed at default locations... </br>
   - ...Move them into your downloads folder.
 (NOT INCLUDING mod.io, do not touch mod.io folder)
   - Delete the old mod files from the old default location.
 You wont need them anymore.</br>
   - Select the profile (game) you want to use in CZT